 What tools are essential for hood removal?

 For a successful hood removal, essential tools include sharp scissors, a seam ripper for precise stitch removal, a basic sewing kit with needles and matching thread, and optionally, precision scissors or a fabric cutter for tougher cases, marking chalk, and a scale.
+If you have one a sewing machine will make it quicker and easier to reattach the hood as a collar.
 Ensure a flat workspace to lay out the hoodie, providing stability for the removal process.

 Is it possible to remove a hood without damaging the hoodie?